pleasedontbelong/molecule_parser/README.md

 ## Tests

-Tests were made with pytest, coverage is optional
+Tests were made with pytest using coverage

 ```sh
 $ pytest --cov molecule .